acemonstertoys/bylaws/AMTBylaws.md

 SECTION 8.
 REGULAR AND ANNUAL MEETINGS

-Regular meetings of directors shall be held on the third Thursday of the month at 8:00 PM, unless such day falls on a legal holiday, in which event the regular meeting shall be held at the same hour and place on the next business day.
+Regular meetings of directors shall be held at the same date and time every month, unless prior agreement is made to move the meeting time.

 SECTION 9.
 SPECIAL MEETINGS